hmrc/customs-declarations-end-to-end-service-guide/source/documentation/glossary.html.md

 - Arrived Declaration - A import declaration made after the goods arrive in the UK (held by customs)

 ## UCRs
 Unique Consignment References are a unique identifier for ‘packages’ and/or ‘containers’ in which goods are transported.
-There are two types of UCRs which are:
+There are 2 types of UCRs which are:

-- Declaration (DUCRs) - assigned by the declarant to uniquely identify a single consignment of goods which is the subject of one or more customs declarations.
+- Declaration (DUCRs) - assigned by the declarant to uniquely identify a single consignment of goods which is the subject of one or more customs declarations
-- Master (MUCRs) - used to group or ‘link’ several other UCRs under a master UCR (MUCR).
+- Master (MUCRs) - used to group or ‘link’ several other UCRs under a master UCR (MUCR)

 ![UCR Relationship](resources/UCR_Relationship.png)